2014 PGA Champion

-Dufner will defend his title in the 96th PGA Championship, Aug.
-8-10, 2014, at Valhalla Golf Club in Louisville, Ky.
+McIlroy will defend his title in the 97th PGA Championship, Aug.
+13-16, 2015, at Whistling Straits in Kohler, Wisconsin.

-For a complete history of the PGA Championship, click here.
+For a history of the PGA Championship including records and statistics, click here.